A max-cut approach to heterogeneity in cryo-electron microscopy: Introduction

-Algorithms for estimating a low resolution model of the investigated molecule are often based on detecting common lines between pairs of images \cite{vanHeel, wang2013orientation, Shkolnisky2012}.
+Algorithms for estimating a low-resolution model of the investigated molecule are often based on detecting common lines between pairs of images~\cite{vanHeel, wang2013orientation, Shkolnisky2012}.
 The underlying assumption of such algorithms is that all images were generated from exactly the same underlying molecule.
-Unfortunately, in many cases it is impossible to purify a sample consisting of only a single type molecule.
-In such cases another step is required, which classifies the images into groups such that all images in the same group correspond to the same underlying structure.
+Unfortunately, in many cases, it is impossible to purify a sample consisting of only a single type of molecule.
+In such cases, another step is required, which classifies the images into groups such that all images in the same group correspond to the same type of molecule.
 This problem is known as the heterogeneity problem.